avajs/gulp-ava/readme.md

 gulp.task('default', () =>
 	gulp.src('test.js')
-		// `gulp-ava` needs filepaths, so you can't have any plugins before it .pipe(ava({verbose: true}))
+		// `gulp-ava` needs file paths, so you can't have any plugins before it .pipe(ava({verbose: true}))
 );
 ```